How do I adopt a wild horse or burro?

-Allow plenty of time to view the animals prior to the beginning of the adoption selection process.
 Do not select a wild horse or burro based on color or looks alone.
 Base your selection on your goals for the animal.

 You may not transport adopted animals for longer than 24 hours without unloading for food, water, and rest.
 Corrals used for this resting period must meet the minimum facility requirements stated above.
 You must allow at least five hours for the animals to rest.

 If your journey home crosses state lines, you should check with each state prior to adoption about any additional requirements or certifications they may require.

 Every wild horse or burro is different.
 They come in all shapes and sizes, and each animal has its own personality.
 They are of no particular breed, although some exhibit characteristics associated with certain breeds.
 A typical wild horse stands about 13 to 15 hands high (52- 60 inches) and weighs about 700 to 1,000 pounds.
 Wild burros average 11 hands high (44 inches) and weigh about 500 pounds.
 Because the BLM only recently removed them from public lands, wild horses and burros put up for adoption are not accustomed to people.
 As an adopter, your challenge will be to develop a trusting relationship with your wild horse or burro.

 What should I feed my wild horse or burro?